 In addition to compliance costs, there are other possible explanations for the trends in IPOs.
-A decline in public offerings also could result from macroeconomic effects on investment opportunities and the cost of capital 909 or an increase in the economies of scope from being acquired by a larger entity relative to the benefits of operating as an independent firm.910 listed "Managing Public Communications Restrictions" as one of the most significant challenges brought on by becoming a reporting company.911 Additionally, issuers in certain industries, such as high-technology sectors, may be sensitive to the costs of
+A decline in public offerings also could result from macroeconomic effects on investment opportunities and the cost of capital 909 or an increase in the economies of scope from being acquired by a larger entity relative to the benefits of operating as an independent firm.
+910 separately eliminated due to data constraints.

 Several other trade-offs may affect an issuer's willingness to pursue an IPO.
-According to the IPO Task Force survey, disclosure of proprietary information and may find private capital sources more attractive.912 Access to capital may be especially time-sensitive for the types of issuers most likely to conduct small
+According to the IPO Task Force survey,